AlexDonkers/LBDserver-InfluxDBplugin/README.md

 I'm planning to create interaction with the viewer, so that a user could click on elements and an InfluxDB query will result the temperature of the room these elements are in.
 I'm also working on a SPARQL tab, where the user could query a sensor using SPARQL after which an InfluxDB query will result the most recent sensor value in the database.

+If you have some ideas to improve this tool, please raise an issue.